Code-Institute-Submissions/Milestone-Project-English-Tutor/README.md

 Moved through page in sequental order.
 Moved through page in random order

+### Reviews -
+Review text checked on multiple devices and inspection tool to see best break point for change in font size.

 ### References -
 Checked that all links links access the correct site and are displayed in a new tab.